 The yellow-faced bumble bee (Bombus vosnesenskii) is widespread along the West Coast, and is frequently found in gardens and natural areas.
 (Photo: Xerces Society / Mace Vaughan.)

 So, this Pollinator Week and through the rest of the summer, head out into natural areas (or anywhere you can reach) and keep your eyes peeled for the fuzzy bumble bees buzzing from flower to flower and snap a picture.
 Don’t forget to document the plant it was visiting so that we can use that information to help conserve them.
-You can submit your sighting to Bumble Bee Watch using our mobile apps (iOS or Android) or our newly updated web site.
+You can submit your sighting to the Bumble Bee Watch website.
 Your contributions will benefit the work that we do every day here at the Xerces Society, and help to improve those pollinator gardens and habitats to create an enduring refuge for pollinators.
 Thank you!

 I think that we can all agree that helping the creatures that help to feed us, is the very least we can do.
 Noticing them, and taking and sharing a picture, is a great way to start.